MBA-01/SmartCityApp/README.md

 # SmartCityApp Web Application
 A Java web application serving as a comprehensive city guide, featuring listings for companies, hotels, restaurants, and monuments.
+Its goal is to assist residents, students, job seekers, tourists, and businesses in accessing city-specific information and services through distinct modules, ensuring a user-friendly, secure, and efficient experience.

 Built with Java EE, it includes user authentication, content management, and a responsive UI with animations.
-Check the Project Report for detailed documentation.
+Check the Project Report for detailed documentation. [a relative link](Smart City App Report.pdf)

 ____________________________________________________________________________________________________

 ## Project Overview

 This web application is built using Java EE technologies and provides: